n4t5ru/ArchSetup/README.md

     - Hashcat
     - SQLmap
     - Hydra
+- Non-Blackarch packages:
     - NMap
     - Terminator
+    - Python3
-- Snapcraft:
+    - PIP3
+- Snapcraft will be installed and the follwing Snap packages will be installed:
     - Spotify
     - Notion
     - Telegram